-Assuming that the triggering event occurred on December 31, 2015 for the scenarios outlined in the paragraph above: (a) Mr. Fagerheim would be entitled to receive \$0.6 million (being 18 months of salary plus 20% of salary in lieu of benefits); (b) Mr. Kang would be entitled to receive \$0.3 million (being 12 months of salary plus 20% of salary in lieu of benefits); (c) Messrs.
+Assuming that the triggering event occurred on December 31, 2016 for the scenarios outlined in the paragraph above: (a) Mr. Fagerheim would be entitled to receive \$0.5 million (being 18 months of salary plus 20% of salary in lieu of benefits); (b) Mr. Kang would be entitled to receive \$0.3 million (being 12 months of salary plus 20% of salary in lieu of benefits); (c) Messrs.
 Mombourquette, Armstrong and Dunlop would each be entitled to receive \$0.3 million (being 12 months of salary plus 20% of salary in lieu of benefits).
-In addition, all of the executives' unvested stock options and share awards would become fully vested upon a change of control, the impact of which has been quantified in the section entitled "Outstanding Option-Based and Share-Based Awards" above.
+In addition, all of the executives' unvested share awards would become fully vested upon a change of control, the impact of which has been quantified in the section entitled "Outstanding Share-Based Awards" above.